Cláudio Castro: Political experience

 In 2004, he began his political history as chief of staff of former City Councillor Márcio Pacheco, who he followed to the Legislative Assembly of Rio de Janeiro until 2016, also as chief of staff.
-In his office, led the organization of political projects in the defense of life, of children and teenagers in situation of risk, of people with disabilities and fight against drugs.

 Cláudio Castro was also special advisor of the Municipal Secretariat of People with Disabilities.
 In 2013, worked as special advisor in the Chamber of Deputies, in Brasília.

 In 2016, Castro was elected to the Municipal Chamber with 10,262 votes, being the 56th most voted candidate.
 It came after a first unsuccessful try in 2012, when he received 8,298 votes.

 On 6 August 2018, the Social Christian Party (PSC) confirmed that City Councillor Cláudio Castro would be a candidate for Vice Governor of Rio de Janeiro along with federal judge Wilson Witzel, and that the party would not form any coalition.

 With 59.87% (4,675,355) of the valid votes, Witzel and Castro were elected on 28 October 2018 for a four-year term, which began on 1 January 2019.

-Castro was sworn in as Governor of Rio de Janeiro, after Wilson Witzel's impeachment May 1, 2021.
+Castro was sworn in as Governor of Rio de Janeiro, after Wilson Witzel's impeachment on May 1, 2021.
 On 26 May 2021, Castro joined the Liberal Party.
+Considered a “connected man,” he changed political parties seven times.

+Under his authority, the police of Rio de Janeiro is one of the most lethal police forces in the country, responsible for the deaths of 703 people in 2024, according to the Brazilian Public Security Forum.
+In October 2025, he ordered Operation Containment: 2,500 military and civil police officers stormed the Penha and Alemao favelas against suspected members of the Comando Vermelho, killing 120 people.

+Accusations of corruption

+Cláudio Castro has several times been suspected of corruption.
+In 2024, a federal police investigation accused him of having received 326,000 reais and 20,000 dollars in bribes in cash between 2017 and 2019.
+The procedure is bogged down at the Supreme Court, which ordered its suspension for judicial irregularities.